philippkeller/blog-random-howtos/source/_posts/Python-Print-list-of-dicts-as-ascii-table.md

 I searched on Google - but without luck.<!-- more -->

- That&rsquo;s what I came up with - it&rsquo;s not particularly nice but it does the job:
+ That's what I came up with - it's not particularly nice but it does the job:

 ```python
 def table_print(data, title_row):